echozulucode/gitscribe/README.md

 - **Automated Context Aggregation:** Intelligently combines git history and diffs while excluding noise (lockfiles, assets).
 - **AI-Powered Generation:** Connects directly to local LLMs (via Ollama) to write the notes for you.
 - **Strategic Input:** Prioritizes your "Adhoc Notes" to ensure the narrative matches your product goals.
-- **Jira Integration:** (Optional) Enriches context by fetching details from linked Jira tickets found in commit messages.
+- **Jira Integration:** (Optional) Enriches context by fetching details (summaries, descriptions, comments) from linked Jira tickets found in commit messages.
 - **Cross-Platform:** Runs on Windows, macOS, and Linux.

 ## 📦 Components